The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

 The Malleability of Gold

-Another characteristic of gold is that even though it is one of the heaviest metals it is also the most pliable and versatile metal.
-It is so soft it can be scratched with a fingernail.
+Another characteristic of gold is that even though it is one of the heaviest metals, it is also the most pliable and versatile metal.
+Gold is so soft that it can be scratched with a fingernail.

 “You shall also make a plate of pure gold and engrave on it, like the engraving of a signet: HOLINESS TO THE LORD.